symbolicdata/symbolicdata.github.io/Using.Git.markdown

 -   Realign your blessed repo with the official one.

 #### How the Integration-Manager-Workflow Model works

+Here is a more detailed explanation about the workflow.

 Let abbreviate the involved repositories GH-HGG, GH-RH, LOC-HGG, LOC-RH: These are the repositories at github (GH) and local (LOC) repositories for the developers HGG and RH.
 Each one has only write access to his own repos.
 Everyone has read-access to the github repo, but not to the local repository of the other person.